 Everyone should check their bodies at least once a month for skin cancer.
 This includes both children and adults.
 Children should be taught by their parents to examine their own skin, and they should be able to do it on their own by the time they are in their late teens.
 Self-examination for skin cancer only takes about 5-10 minutes, and that is a small investment of time for something that can save your life.

 When you are checking your skin, it is important to know the warning signs.
 Even if a spot on your skin does not hurt, it is still important to get it checked out by a dermatologist if it looks suspicious.
 To know whether something on your skin is suspicious, it is important to know how your skin type affects your vulnerability to skin cancer.

 Any translucent, pearl-colored, brown, black, tan or multi-colored new growth on the skin should be viewed as suspicious.
 Any mole or birthmark that has a sudden change of size or color is definitely suspicious.
 An irregular outline on a mole or freckle is also another warning sign, as is asymmetry.
 An occasionally concerning sign is a mole that is more than the approximate size of a pencil eraser.
 Lesions that stick out like an "ugly duckling" should raise suspicion as well.
 If any lesion meets these criteria, you should have your dermatologist examine it.

 Also, it is practical to inspect your body for sores that are odd or new.
 Sores that do not heal after three weeks fall under this category.
 A scab that continually oozes, bleeds, or does not heal should not be ignored either.

 Never overlook any of the aforementioned warning signs.
 Understanding the causes of skin cancer is helpful in effective prevention, but early detection is the key to successful treatment.
-If you notice any signs, make sure to get your skin irregularity examined as soon as possible with a skin cancer expert at the Calabasas Dermatology Center as soon as possible.
+If you notice any signs, make sure to get your skin irregularity examined as soon as possible with a skin cancer expert at Brilliance Dermatology as soon as possible.